-HAMAS's performance in last week's election ushered in a period of great uncertainty as President Abbas, the Israelis, and the rest of the world determine how to deal with a majority party in the Palestinian Legislative Council that conducts and supports terrorism and refuses to recognize or negotiate with Israel.
+HAMAS's recent electoral performance ushered in a period of great uncertainty as President Abbas, the Israelis, and the rest of the world determine how to deal with a majority party in the Palestinian Legislative Council that conducts and supports terrorism and refuses to recognize or negotiate with Israel.
 The election, however, does not necessarily mean that the search for peace between Israel and the Palestinians is halted irrevocably.
 The vote garnered by HAMAS may have been cast more against the Fatah government than for the HAMAS program of rejecting Israel.
 In any case, HAMAS now must contend with Palestinian public opinion that has over the years has supported the two-state solution.